 You may wonder about our family’s commitment.
 I can tell you, whether right or wrong, financially, the ministry has always come first.
 As I mentioned, one year, the savings I did have I gave to the ministry when it did not have money to continuing care for the children.
 Whatever happened in my personal life – whether the illness of my father or husband, I never stopped supporting the boys and staff, whether at a distance or in person – financially, through advocacy, and through emotional and coaching support.

 I began full-time on the mission field in 2004 and I haven’t looked back.
 These children have been my calling and I have given my all to follow Jesus and to be His hands and feet to these children.
 I have laid many things at Jesus feet to be a missionary - living near friends and family, a lucrative job as a physician assistant, a comfortable life, and many familiar things.
 A small personal example, I have carried my sentimental Christmas ornaments and baby books in a back pack from country to country.
-This has led to my ornaments currently being lost and my boys’ baby books being in Africa, instead of written in, for the last 2 years!
+This has led to my ornaments currently being lost and my boys’ baby books since accidentally were left in Africa, weren't written in them for 2 years until I recovered them!
 Yet, together with you, I have had the privilege of being the answer to prayers of children in Africa.